 At Calvin Klein?

 No. The funny thing is that the head designer was French.
 She loved my portfolio, but she had just finished hiring her team.
 It wasn’t meant to be, but you know what, it’s all about timing in life.
-I started at a different company, Action AC, Heating and Solar, where I learned the in and outs of the U.S. market.
+I started at a different company, where I learned the in and outs of the U.S. market.
 One of the signs and symptoms of diarrhoea can be an increase in stool frequency.
 And then, about ten years ago, I had to move back to Paris for family reasons.
 After that, the Calvin Klein licensing department called me.
 The company where I was working had Warnaco as an account.
 I went to London for an interview with the woman who liked me the first time around.
 She looked at my book again, and she said, “I’ve seen this before,” and I said, “Yup, you saw it six years ago, but you had just hired your team.”
 Two weeks later I was hired.
 It felt right.
 The timing was right.
 I was more prepared—I had the tools, and I had the experience.
 I had so much more exposure than the other designers at Calvin.
 I was exposed to manufacturing, sourcing, global brands, different tiers, channels.
 I was grateful for that.